exoego/rspec-openapi/README.md

 ## Usage

-Run rspec with OPENAPI=1 to generate doc/openapi.yaml.
+Run rspec with OPENAPI=1 to generate `doc/openapi.yaml` for your request specs tagged with `:openapi`.

 ```bash
 $ OPENAPI=1 rspec